Ukrainian animation: Late 1950s rebirth

+1960s–1970s

-In 1967, the film studio Kievnauchfilm received a letter from a now-unknown resident of Zaporizhzhia, pitching the studio to make a film called How the Cossacks cooked kulish.
-The success of the resulting film, now reimagined as a cartoon by Volodymyr Dakhno, kickstarted the Cossacks animation franchise in Ukraine.
+In 1967, the science film studio Kievnauchfilm, having additionally branched out into animation, received a letter from a now-unknown resident of Zaporizhzhia, pitching the studio to make a film called How the Cossacks Cooked Kulish.
+The success of the resulting film, now reimagined as a cartoon by Volodymyr Dakhno, kickstarted the Cossacks animation franchise for Kievnauchfilm, and for Ukraine.

 Other cartoons in the series included How the Cossacks played football, How the Cossacks liberated the brides, How the Cossacks bought salt, How the Cossacks became Olympians, How the Cossacks helped the musketeers, and How the Cossacks played hockey.
-There were 9 cartoons in total.
+There were initially nine cartoons in total.

 Soviet censors banned work, withheld financing from, or punished artists who did not fit party interests.
 The Communist Party had wanted to portray the Cossacks cartoon characters instead as Red Army soldiers.
-Folktales used in cartoons during this period in the 1970's and 1980's, such as in Cossacks, were altered for Soviet ideology.
+Folktales used in cartoons during this period in the 1970s and 1980s, such as in Cossacks, were altered for Soviet ideology.
 Natalie Kononenko wrote:"They not only criticized capitalism, but also depicted women as sexless and self-sacrificing, and urged cooperation, neighborliness, and non-violence.
 National minorities within the Soviet Union were portrayed as backward and in need of the guidance of Russia, the leading Soviet republic.
 Ukrainians for example, were shown as cute and quaint, living in a bucolic land.
 Colorful clothing and tasty foods were attributed to them, as well as the ability to sing and dance.
-However, they were also seen as a people who believed in spirits and did not understand modern life."As compared to the Moscow animation studio, Soyuzmultfilm, which sought realism in the model of Disney, Ukrainian animators at Kyivnaukfilm focused more on aesthetics and concept, leading to new styles and techniques that were more conceptual and experimental.
+However, they were also seen as a people who believed in spirits and did not understand modern life."As compared to the Moscow animation studio, Soyuzmultfilm, which sought realism in the model of Disney (so much so that western animators avoided the Moscow International Film Festival for fears of copying and piracy), Ukrainian animators at Kyivnaukfilm sought a distinct style, refusing to imitate.
+They instead focused more on aesthetics and concept, leading to new styles and techniques that were more conceptual and experimental, emphasizing artist individuality and originality in style.
+Key traits of Ukrainian-style animation were "vivid language, a connection with literature, pictorial art and folklore."

+The late sixties saw two folk tales turned into animations.
+In 1968, Kyivnaukfilm created a puppet animation of the Ukrainian folk tale, Ivasyk-Telesyk directed by Leonid Zarubin and written by Yukhym Chepovetskyi.
+In 1970, Kyivnaukfilm created a nine-minute animation based on the Ukrainian and Eastern European folk tale, Kotyhoroshko, with the animation written by Valeriy Guzhba, and directed by Borys Khranevych.

-In 1976, the Kievnauchfilm cartoon series Adventures of Captain Wrongel became one of the most well-known cartoons of the Soviet Union, based around a sea captain who competes in a regatta which is linked to a theft from a famed museum.
+Later, in 1976, the Kievnauchfilm cartoon series Adventures of Captain Wrongel, directed by David Cherkassky, became one of the most well-known cartoons of the Soviet Union, based around a sea captain who competes in a regatta which is linked to a theft from a famed museum.

+Alla Hrachova in 1976 wrote and produced "The Forest Song" (Лісова пісня), based on Lesya Ukrainka's 1917/1918 play, The Forest Song.